 How to Survive the Waiting Game

 At the end of the day, the most important step for hair growth is time.
 Hair will only grow a quarter of an inch to half an inch a month.
 It can be frustrating to wait when you’re trying to figure out how to make your hair grow faster but try to enjoy each step along the way.
 Don’t deprive yourself of professional haircuts to keep your hair looking its best at each stage of growth and try out new styles.
 There are plenty of choices to choose from in each stage of your hair growth process.
-Try keeping a physical hair journal with pictures of your progress, or use the Hair Journal app to snap shots of your hair at each stage of growth and keep track of products that work for you.
+Try keeping a physical hair journal with pictures of your progress to snap shots of your hair at each stage of growth and keep track of products that work for you.